 Prior to this offering, there has been no public market for our common units.
-The initial public offering price was negotiated among the representatives and us.
-In determining the initial public offering price of our common units, the representatives considered:
+The initial public offering price will be negotiated among the representatives and us.
+In determining the initial public offering price of our common units, the representatives will consider: